Multiway Junction Conditions: Booklets and Webs: Junction conditions in dilaton gravity

 We introduce a tension term on the interface $\Sigma$, denoted as $\chi$.
 To isolate the effect of the matter fields on the interface, we do not include matter fields in the bulks.
 There are two potential forms for the tension term

 In the first scenario, tension and the dilaton remain decoupled.
 This suggests that tension, regarded as a vacuum energy density within $\Sigma$, encompasses contributions not only from the extrinsic curvature but also from the dilaton.
 Conversely, in the second scenario, tension becomes coupled with the dilaton, indicating that the origin of tension lies exclusively in the ``stretching'' of $\Sigma$ by each of the page $\up V i$, which is to say, the contribution from the extrinsic curvature of $\Sigma$ embedded in $\up V i$.
-In fact, it is easy to see that $I_{\text{decoup}}$ can be transformed into $I_{\text{coup}}$ through a Weyl transformation with $\alpha=-2/d$, and vice versa.
+In fact, it is easy to see that $I_{\text{decoup}}$ can be transformed into $I_{\text{coup}}$ through the change of frame~\eqref{metricWeyl} with $\alpha=-2/d$, and vice versa.
 We will separately solve the junction conditions for these two distinct scenarios.